curl/everything-curl/usingcurl/tls/enable.md

 | SMTP   | SMTPS       | **yes** |

 The protocols that _can_ do `--ssl` all favor that method.
-Using `--ssl` means that curl will *attempt* to upgrade the connection to TLS but if that fails, it will still continue with the transfer using the plain-text version of the protocol.
-To make the `--ssl` option **require** TLS to continue, there is instead the `--ssl-reqd` option which will make the transfer fail if curl cannot successfully negotiate TLS.
+Using `--ssl` means that curl *attempts* to upgrade the connection to TLS but if that fails, it still continues with the transfer using the plain-text version of the protocol.
+To make the `--ssl` option **require** TLS to continue, there is instead the `--ssl-reqd` option which makes the transfer fail if curl cannot successfully negotiate TLS.

 Require TLS security for your FTP transfer: